awslabs/aws-dotnet-messaging/src/AWS.Messaging.Lambda/README.md

 ```

 In the Lambda function itself you need to inject the `ILambdaMessaging` service.
 This service provides the entry point for the Lambda function
 to pass in the `SQSEvent` sent in by the Lambda service.
-If you Lambda function is configured for partial failure response use the
+If your Lambda function is configured for partial failure response use the
 `ProcessLambdaEventWithBatchResponseAsync` and return the instance of `SQSBatchResponse`.
 If partial failure response is not enabled
 use the `ProcessLambdaEventAsync` method.